 Entanglement is a fundamental characteristic of quantum mechanics.
 It is this feature of quantum mechanics which is being increasingly studied and analyzed to achieve a variety of quantum phenomena like quantum teleportation [1] and quantum information processing [2].
 In the not so distant future these emerging technologies will define how we communicate and compute.
-Photonic states of light are speculated to play an ever increasing role in this particular field [3].
+Quantum optics [3, 4, 5, 6, 7]or more specifically photonic states of light are speculated to play an ever increasing role in this particular field.
 It is therefore important to study the entanglement features of various such states of light which can be generated and put to use for a practical model of quantum information processing.